The reason I find networking critically important is simple.

-While others are taking their time off their business while on lockdown, Dr. Jo Webber, CEO of social networking app Pod, suggests using your spare time in laying the foundation of your business for future growth by networking online.
+While others are taking their time off their business while on lockdown, Dr. Jo Webber, CEO of the social networking app Pod, suggests using your spare time to lay the foundation of your business for future growth by networking online.

 Reach out to Old but Good Clients